zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 # Installing Node.js on z/OS

 Installing Zowe requires Node.js Version 6.14.4.1 or later to be installed on the z/OS host where you install the Zowe Application Server.

-This section summarizes the required configuration steps for installing Node.js for Zowe.
+## How to obtain IBM SDK for Node.js – z/OS

+IBM SDK for Node.js – z/OS, V6.0 (5655-SDK) is available at no license charge, as [announced in October 2018](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?infotype=AN&subtype=CA&htmlfid=897/ENUS918-171&appname=USN).
+You can obtain the free SDK for IBM Z Mainframe in one of several ways, depending on your requirements.
+For details, see the blog ["How to obtain IBM SDK for Node.js – z/OS, at no charge"](https://developer.ibm.com/mainframe/2019/04/17/ibm-sdk-for-node-js-z-os-at-no-charge/).

+To satisfy Zowe’s prerequisite for Node.js – z/OS, you can choose one of the following ways:
+- Order the SMP/E version through your IBM representative for production use
+- Use the pax evaluation for non-production deployments

 ## Hardware and software requirements